 - they judge that their quality of life is unacceptable to them,

 - they judge that their future is hopeless.

-The Washington Post published in January, a long article that was written by Manuel Roig-Franzia about Lawrence Egbert, a retired doctor who was being hailed as the new face of the assisted suicide movement, after the death of Jack Kevorkian.
+The Washington Post published (January 2012), an article that was written by Manuel Roig-Franzia about Lawrence Egbert, a retired doctor who was hailed as the new face of the assisted suicide movement, after the death of Jack Kevorkian.